philzook58/philzook58.github.io/_posts/2022-07-08-first-class-uf.md

 append(a,b,c,coarse) <= append(a,b,c,fine) :- 1 = @str_uf_sub(fine, coarse).
 ```

+We can compose this with contextual datalog and that gets us a long way to Lambda Datalog.
+Contexts can also be traversed and have their variables labelled.
+Unbundling the union find breaks the chicken and egg problem of sorting the context to canonicalize it.
+Contexts become multisets of terms.

 Having a global union find and small local canonicalized union finds may be a good trade off.

 We could also try to encode the local union finds with shared substructure.
 That might be good.